Need legal advice now from a redundancy solicitor?

 Before outlining the correct redundancy process, employers and employees alike need to understand what redundancy means.

-Redundancy is when you dismiss an employee because the company no longer needs anyone to do their job.
+Redundancy is when an employee is dismissed because the company no longer needs anyone to do their job.
 There are various motives behind companies making redundancies.
-Some of the primary examples are because your company is:

 - Closing down or changing its location